fuzailpalnak/fuzailpalnak.github.io/_posts/2020-07-21-perceptron.markdown

 author: Fuzail Palnak
 ---

-The Perceptron algorithm is the simplest type of artificial neural network.
+The Perceptron is the simplest type of artificial neural network.
 It is a model of a single neuron that can be used for two-class classification problems and provides the foundation for later developing much larger networks.

-*```Before we start with Perceptron, lets go through few concept that are essential in understanding the Algorithm```*
+*```Before we start with Perceptron, lets go through few concept that are essential in understanding the Classifier```*

 ### What are HyperPlanes